radanalyticsio/oshinko-s2i/README.md

 ## Modifying dependencies in the image yaml files

 The cekit tool generates the image context directories based on the content of the image.*.yaml files.
+Please try to use the same version of cekit as noted in the current set of checked in Dockerfiles (currently 2.2.7)

 A script has been provided to make altering the image.*.yaml files simpler.
 It handles modifying the specified versions of oshinko and Spark.